eCook

 3. HOMEMADE AND HANDMADE BHAJI

 In a bowl, combine the bhaji mix with the remaining rub.
 Gradually mix in 240ml of water until a yoghurt consistency.
 Loosen with an extra splash of water if it's too thick.
-Add the spring onion greens, ½ the sliced chilli (to taste), and the sliced Cabbage.
+Add the spring onion greens, ½ the sliced Chilli (to taste), and the sliced Cabbage.
 Mix until combined and set aside.
 In a small bowl, combine the yoghurt, ½ the chopped coriander, a squeeze of lemon juice, and seasoning.
 Set aside.

 4. YEAH BABY MARROWS